 Class teachers are responsible for the levels of books the children are reading, and monitoring their progress through the reading scheme.
 This can only be done by listening to each child in the class read regularly.
-The books should be phonically plausible, by carefully matching the book band to each child's current RWI group.
-(Specific Guidance in Reading Record cover)
+The books should be phonically plausible, by matching the book to each child's current RWI group.
+(Guidance in Reading Record cover)

-Children will be heard to read by an adult at least twice a week.
+Children will read to an adult at least twice a week.
 This is in addition to Guided Reading.